 If the analyzed domain is redirected to another one, we will label it with a badge with the link to the actual domain (1).
 You can also see the banner offering to analyze the new domain (2).
 This feature allows you to see relevant backlinks for your competitor’s website.

-We use Authority Score to measure the quality and influence of a domain’s backlinks.
+We use the Authority Score to measure the quality and influence of a domain’s backlinks.
 The higher these scores, the more impactful it would be for a website to acquire a backlink from the domain.

-The top of the Overview report shows you the domain’s total number of referring domains, backlinks, monthly visits (based on Traffic Analytics), organic traffic (provided from Organic Research), outbound domains, and overall toxicity score.
+The top of the Overview report shows you the domain’s total number of referring domains, backlinks, monthly visits (based on Traffic Analytics), organic traffic (provided by Organic Research), outbound domains, and overall toxicity score.

 All numbers are clickable and lead to the appropriate report: